Newsletter Sign Up

 Dani Griffiths of Clyde in her New York studio.
 At left, two of her designs.

 Dani Griffiths of Clyde in her New York studio.
-At left, two of her designs.Credit From left: Jody Rogac (2); Dan McMahon
+At left, two of her designs.Credit score From left: Jody Rogac (2); Dan McMahon

 Clyde: The minimalist